 Stilnovo Lampiatta Table Lamp

-Materials: Curved red plastic (ABS) base.
+Materials: Curved red plastic (ABS) base with elongated slots.
 Cast iron counterweight inside.
-White painted round aluminium lampshade.
-Black Bakelite top and socket.
+Adjustable white painted round aluminium lampshade.
+Black Bakelite rounded top and E27 lamp socket.

 Lampshade: ∅ 28 cm / 11.02”

 Total Height: 37 cm / 14.56” (total height in normal position)

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.